AndreVallestero/hatch-pattern-editor/docs/multiple-lines-about.md

-# About hash patterns with multiple lines
+# About hatch patterns with multiple lines
 1. Open an existing PAT file or create a new file in a text editor that saves in ASCII format (for example, Notepad on Windows® or TextEdit on Mac OS®).

     **Note:** If you are creating a new PAT file, the PAT file and pattern must have the same name.